I. Purpose

 a.
 The Museum Studies Program includes different member categories.

 b.
 Affiliate members include courtesy faculty and staff employed by the university who teach courses, advise students, and otherwise support the mission of the Museum Studies Program.
 Although these individuals do not have FTE appointments in the program, their efforts are essential to the Museum Studies Program’s mission.
-The appointment of affiliate faculty members is initiated by the Director and program staff in accordance with Human Resource Management policies pertaining to affiliates under “Courtesy Faculty and Staff.”
+The appointment of affiliate faculty members is initiated by the Director and program staff in accordance with Human Resources policies pertaining to affiliates under “Courtesy Faculty and Staff.”

 c.
 Lecturers may be appointed from within or beyond the university according to program budget and programmatic need.